matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 ```

 Moving forward, as we try to make programs that we can parallelize, we
 have to stop writing loops.
-I think everybody understands it is a
+I think everybody understands -- it is a
-whole separate talk.
-That we are going to get our future performance
+whole separate talk -- that we are going to get our future performance
 gains from parallelization.
 Which means we are going to have to write
 more declarative programs.
 And those declarative programs are going
 to need to be able to take data structures and do parallel